kodeFant/dev-bootcamp/YelpCamp/readme.md

 * show db.collection.drop()
 * Add a show route/template

+#Refactor Mongoose Code
+* Create a models directory
+* Use module.exports
+* Require everything correctly!

+#Add the Comment model
+* Make our errors go away!
+* Display comments on campground show page

+#Comment New/Create
+* Discuss nested routes
+* Add the comment new and create routes
+* Add the new comment form

+#Style Show Page
+* Add sidebar to show page
+* Display comments nicely

 RESTFUL ROUTES
 name        url           verb       description
 =============================================================
 INDEX       /dogs         GET       Display a list of all dogs NEW         /dogs/new     GET       Displays form to make a new dog CREATE      /dogs         POST      Add new dog to DB SHOW        /dogs/:id     GET       Shows info about one dog

+INDEX       /campgrounds
+NEW         /campgrounds/new
+CREATE      /campgrounds
+SHOW        /campgrounds/:id

+NEW         campgrounds/:id/comments/new  GET
+CREATE      campgrounds/:id/comments      POST